HomeGuidesSDK ExamplesAnnouncementsCommunity

 Data Isolation & Security

-• MongoDB stores are isolated per tenant, ensuring strict data segregation.
+• MongoDB stores are isolated per tenant.

-• Skills, documents, and queries within one tenant are not visible to others.
+• Skills, documents, and queries are tenant-scoped.

 Skill Execution & Agent Isolation